protz/ocaml-installer/README.md

 6. Move `ocamlmgw64-fresh` to `ocamlmgw64` and `make install`.
 Now `ocamlmgw64`
    only contains OCaml and the OPAM executables (NOT the build dependencies for OPAM).
-5. Install NSIS, grab `nsisunz.dll` somewhere on the interwebs and put it NSIS's `Plugins` directory.
 6. In the `ocaml-installer` directory (i.e. this repo), run `make`.
 This should create a variety of files:
     * `version.nsh`, a NSIS header file that is generated to contain the freshly